 For active leaks or standing water, same-day mitigation is best.
 Many teams can start stabilization the day you call and follow with full drying and monitoring within 24 hours.

 Not always.
 Crews start with moisture mapping and visual inspection.
-If conditions point to mold growth or sewage, expect containment, HEPA filtration, and either in-house or third-party verification before containment comes down.
+If conditions point to mold growth or sewage, expect containment, HEPA filtration, and either in-house or third-party verification before confinement comes down.

 A complete estimate should include source control, water extraction, floor cleaning and restoration details categorized by material, equipment counts along with estimated days on site, moisture mapping, daily monitoring, disposal processes, and clearly defined repair items or referrals.